Raquelemeka/Game-Suite/README.md

-# Game Suite
+# 🎮 iOS Game Suite

-## War Card
+A collection of Swift-based mini-games for iOS.
+Built to master mobile development fundamentals.

-A lightweight iOS card game built with **Swift/Xcode**, with plans to expand into a suite of mini-games.
+## 🃏 Card War
 ## Features
 - 🃏 **Card War**: Complete with scoring and animations.
 - 📱 **Responsive UI**: Works on all iPhone screen sizes.